-- Emphasis on rote knowledge and Emphasis on rote knowledge and
+- Emphasis on rote knowledge.

 - Teacher acts as primary enforcer of external discipline.

-- Instruction, both individual and Group, conforms to the adult’s teaching style.
+- Instruction, both individual and group, conforms to the adult’s teaching style.

-- Most teaching is done by teacher and collaboration is discouraged.
+- Most teaching is done by teacher.

 - Curriculum is structured for child with little regard to child’s interests.